AlejandroAkbal/dokku-wordpress/README.md

 # Dokku WordPress

-A simple guide to deploy WordPress on Dokku.
+A simple guide to deploy the [official WordPress docker image](https://hub.docker.com/_/wordpress) on Dokku.

 ## Installation